Business Solutions

 3. If you feel air escaping around the bridge of your nose or your cheeks, your mask is leaking.
 Re-adjust the metal nose clip and the tension of the head straps until no air escapes.

-Conclusion: Prioritizing Compliance and Safety in Respiratory Protection
+Conclusion: Prioritizing Compliance and Safety

 Choosing between an N95, FFP2, KN95, or KF94 is more than a matter of preference—it is a decision based on international standards, regulatory compliance, and the specific hazards of your environment.
 While these types of respirators share similar filtration efficiencies (≥94-95%), their structural designs and certification requirements vary significantly across the globe.